-Allergy Status: Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Refined/Cane Sugar Free, Corn Free, Yeast Free, Paleo, GAPs, Vegan, Garlic Free, Onion Free
+Allergy Status: Wheat/Gluten Free, Dairy Free, Egg Free, Soy Free, Nut Free, Peanut Free, Yeast Free, Corn Free, Cane/Refined Sugar Free, Sesame Free, Legume Free, Diabetic Friendly, Paleo, GAPs, Vegan, Garlic Free, Onion Free

 For Corn Free: Source safe ingredients.
-Be sure your tomato sauce doesn’t have citric acid or any other additives.
+Be sure your tomato sauce doesn’t have citric acid or any other additives (Yellow Barn and Bio Nature are good brands at the time of this writing).
 Make sure your produce is dirty.
 Anything pre-washed can pose as a new problem for you.
 Zucchini should not be waxed, and know where your raisins come from.

 12 ounces Organic Zucchini, sliced & quartered